mido/mido/docs/backends.rst

 The RtMidi backend is a thin wrapper around `python-rtmidi
 <https://pypi.python.org/pypi/python-rtmidi/>`_

-All 18 messages are supported.
+Sends and receives all 18 message types.

 Callbacks use RtMidi's own mechanism.